-The DNS Research Federation was founded in 2021 by Oxford Information Labs - a small consultancy based in Oxford, UK specialising in Cyber Intelligence.
+The DNS Research Federation was founded in 2021 by Oxford Information Labs - an Oxford, UK based consultancy specialising in Cyber Intelligence.

 Founders Emily Taylor, Lucien Taylor and Mark Robertshaw bring 60+ years of experience working in the DNS Industry to build a new organisation with technical, policy and business expertise.